 The Club Welfare Officer and Child Protection Officer are not required to make a judgement regarding an incident but to report it to the National Governing Body Designated Safeguarding Officer.

-· The President and Vice Presidents are proposed by the General Committee for election at the Annual General Meeting.
+- The President and Vice President are proposed by the General Committee for election at the Annual General Meeting.

 SECTION 3: MEMBERSHIP